Risks & Opportunities

 Achieving the best cost-performance balance for materials is a priority for Umicore and its customers.
 There is always a risk that customers will seek alternative materials for their products, should those of Umicore not provide this optimum balance.
 The risk is especially present in businesses producing materials containing expensive metals (especially those with historically volatile pricing characteristics).

 In achieving an optimal cost-benefit balance, the cost efficiency of our production processes plays a key role.
 Hence, there is a risk that we could fall behind the competition in our operational excellence and digitalization.

-Given the pace of change in the market, Umicore’s opportunity profile is increasing, but at the same time, the risk profile is also increasing.
+Given the pace of the market evolution, Umicore’s opportunity profile is increasing, but at the same time, the risk profile is also increasing.

 Timely introduction of key technologies is essential.
-As described in the Market risk, Umicore closely monitors the market and makes sure a close relationship with its customers is maintained to focus on the right technology trends at the right time.
+As described in the market risk, Umicore closely monitors the market and makes sure a close relationship with its customers is maintained to focus on the right technology trends at the right time.
 We prioritize key development projects and allocate the necessary resources.
 We are continuously working on the efficiency and digitalization of our R&D. We have installed a rigorous governance system for our R&D activities with a key focus on essential milestones and risks to be covered.